girishsj11/Learn_Python/Python_Programs/Daily_coding_problems/README.md

    - Run-length encoding is a fast and simple method of encoding strings.
 The basic idea is to represent repeated successive characters as a single count and character.
 For example, the string "AAAABBBCCDAA" would be encoded as "4A3B2C1D2A".

+   ### **daily_coding_626.py**

+   - Given a list of integers, return the largest product that can be made by multiplying any three integers.
+For example, if the list is [-10, -10, 5, 2], we should return 500, since that's -10 * -10 * 5 , You can assume the list has at least three integers.